-This guide provides an overview of how to build out your remote Summer 2020 course.
-We encourage you to reach out to ITG with any specific questions, or to schedule a design consultation for more in depth support while you get your summer course ready.
+This guide provides an overview of how to build your flex or online course using ITG's remote template.
+The remote template has been added to all Canvas courses in response to the Covid-19 pandemic.
+We encourage you to reach out to ITG with any specific questions, or to schedule a design consultation for more in depth support.

 Overview of your Course

-In the following video, instructional designer Chris Connors gives you a brief overview of the remote course template.
+The following video provides a brief overview of the remote course template.

 You can get your remote course ready in a few easy steps:

-Based on best practices in distance education, we’ve included a home page that includes information on the first things that students should do (go through the orientation module) as well as basic information on how to navigate the course (mainly through the weekly modules).
+- Based on best practices in distance education, we’ve included a home page that includes information on how to navigate the course.

-Click on the Edit button on this page to customize the information.
+- Click on the Edit button at top right of this page to customize the information.
+Any <bracketed> text is meant to be replaced.
 You can add your name and contact information to the top.
 You may also choose to record and embed a welcome video.

 - Be clear about what you want students to do by adding your instructions directly to the assignment description space.